Restore Azure Kubernetes Service using Azure CLI

 Before you start

 AKS backup allows you to restore to original AKS cluster (that was backed up) and to an alternate AKS cluster.
 AKS backup allows you to perform a full restore and item-level restore.
-You can utilize restore configurations to define parameters based on the cluster resources that will be picked up during the restore.
+You can utilize restore configurations to define parameters based on the cluster resources that are to be restored.

 You must install the Backup Extension in the target AKS cluster.
 Also, you must enable Trusted Access between the Backup vault and the AKS cluster.